Node.js is gaining popularity because of its remarkable features,

 Don’t hesitate to pick up Node.js for your next microservice, innovative organizations already utilize this tactical Node.js and microservices combination to achieve augmented productivity and high performance while lowering costs.

 That’s all folks!
-Hope you found this helpful, do not forget to add your email to the mailing list 😉
+Hope you found this helpful, see you in the next one 😉